 To the extent practical we will use a patient’s preferred method of contact.
 The practice will determine with reference to the sensitivity and urgency of the matter which method of communication use.

 This practice will send Health awareness information to those patients that have provided consent.
 This is carefully selected information, communicating such things as seasonal practice open times, influenza vaccine release dates, and health awareness campaigns.
 A patient can opt in or out of this service at any time.

 We can use third party service providers who comply with the Privacy Act 1988 to provide technology assistance with communications and online booking.
+We currently utilise HotDoc Online Pty Ltd as our communication platform.
 This will require the controlled and reasonable disclosure of personal and health information, Patients have the ability to opt-out via a welcome email and with the practice and at any time.
 It is important to note that opting out of third party communications does not opt the patient out from receiving clinical communications and health reminders, by alternative means.

 We will also use a patients SMS details to remind them of appointments and appointment changes.
 A patient can opt in and out at any time, in writing or verbally, with a Panaceum Group staff member.

 All patient information held by this practice relevant to the functions of providing health care will be maintained in a form that is accurate, complete and up to date.

 The storage, use, and where necessary, transfer of personal health information will be undertaken in a secure manner that protects patient privacy.
 It is necessary for the practice to keep patient information after a patient’s last attendance for as long as is required by law (7 years or until a minor turns 25 years) or is prudent having regard to administrative requirements.
 Data will only be accessible to authorised personnel involved in patient care or administration of that care.
 Any data to go to a third party will be discussed with the patient involved and the patients consent will be obtained and documented except in the exceptional circumstances as listed above in ‘use and disclosure”.